ycllz/PaperDoll/readme.md

 - '$' - Static - visible if parent is visible
 - '%' - Toggle - checkbox controls visibility (only displayed if parent is visible)
-- '#' - Choice - GROUP ONLY - dropdown controls which child is visible (only displayed if parent is visible)
+- '#' - Choice - GROUP ONLY - radio buttons control which child is visible (only displayed if parent is visible)
-- '*' - Option - only one is visible at a time, based on parent dropdown
+- '*' - Option - only one is visible at a time, based on radio button
 - '@' - Linked - Provide button to open linked file to edit contents.